anirban1992/GettingAndCleaningData/README.md

 * Put run_analysis.R inside this folder (by cloning this repository)

-* Before running this script, please set your working directory to the folder UCI HAR Dataset

-  and then: source("run_analysis.R")
+* Before running this script, please set your working directory to the folder UCI HAR Dataset and then: source("run_analysis.R")

 * This will run the file and result in a file tidy_data.txt
-* Also, the combined data set would be present in a variable final_data

-  tidy_data.txt -- 180 * 68 data table
+* Also, the combined data set would be present in a variable final_data tidy_data.txt -- 180 * 68 data table -- this is the final tidy data

 * It takes some time for the script to run, so do be patient